An-Naqoura

-An-Naqoura (الناقورة, Enn Nâqoura, Naqoura, An Nāqūrah) is a municipality in southern Lebanon.
+An-Naqoura (الناقورة, also Enn Nâqoura, Naqoura) is a municipality in southern Lebanon.
 Since March 23, 1978, the United Nations Interim Force in Lebanon (UNIFIL) has been headquartered in An-Naqoura.

 Etymology

 According to E. H. Palmer (1881), the name means "the horn" or "the trumpet".
 This name rises from a misconception on the part of the Arab-speaking inhabitants, as the name, [..]
 Tyre means in Arabic a horn or trumpet; therefore Ras Sur (the headland or ladder of Tyre') is rendered by Nakura, the synonym for Sur.
 The word is also connected with [..] to peck or perforate."